 Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
-This might include liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.
+This might include updating and managing access to child protection online management system, CPOMS and liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.

 It is important that all school name staff and volunteers have access to a trained DSL (or deputy).
 On each day staff on site will be made aware of who that person is and how to speak to them.
-St Margaret Clitherow Catholic Academy will post this information in reception daily.
+OLOL CMAT will post this information in reception daily.